matttbe/SIT/website/Solidare-IT-g6/README.md

 sudo apt-get install -y ruby2.0 ruby2.0-dev ruby2.0-doc
 ````

-If these packages are not available, add this ppa:
+If these packages are not available, add this PPA:

 ````
 sudo add-apt-repository ppa:brightbox/ruby-ng-experimental